-Credit Insurance will protect against the insolvency of/refusal to pay by your customers.
-Our Scheme policy is aimed at companies in the agricultural and horticultural industries, including those trading in fresh produce, herbs, flowers, dairy products & livestock among others.
+Credit insurance will protect against the insolvency of/refusal to pay by your customers.
+Our scheme policy is aimed at companies in the agricultural and horticultural industries, including those trading in fresh produce, herbs, flowers, dairy products, and livestock, among others.

 Covid-19 has highlighted the importance of protecting businesses and decisions made.
 As well as contingency plans, it also means having appropriate management liability insurance (MLP).
 We explore directors’ liabilities and how MLP can mitigate financial losses.

 Credit insurance compensates businesses when customers default on payment or become insolvent.
 We explore how agricultural and horticultural credit insurance can safeguard your farm or food business from financial loss.

 Warranty and indemnity insurance (W&I insurance) is another name for mergers and acquisitions insurance.
 But what is it?
 What does it cover?
 And what are the benefits of having a policy in place when you’re selling your business?

 Underinsurance can occur in any area of insurance, whether personal or commercial.
 Here, we explore the risks of business underinsurance and what you should do to avoid the consequences.

 What are the differences between invoice factoring and invoice discounting?
 Which is most suitable for your business?
 This article explains everything you need to know.